leannezhang/redux-tutorial-fetch-books/README.md

-### React Tutorial by Leanne Zhang
+### Redux Tutorial by Leanne Zhang

 #### Search a list of books by author

 - Use async and await
 - Use fetch
+- Dispatch an action to fetch books
-- Search using Google Books API
+- Dispatch an action to search author using Google Books API

+Homework

+- Dispatch action to change isLoading state when books are loaded

 #### Getting started